Enable develops an online ordering system for Sugro

 Sugro is a UK buying group of wholesalers that specialises in confectionery, soft drinks and cigarettes sales, supplying CTNs and petrol forecourts all over the UK—it is operating in a live market, therefore the software and the support also have to be live: nothing stays still in retail.
 Retailers place orders over the Internet and then get a delivery within three days from one of the Sugro members.
 The whole of the UK and Northern Ireland is covered by Sugro.

 "This is the type and level of challenge we relish.
 We will deliver a process that makes a genuine difference to smaller retailers, but while it will make a huge difference to the way they operate, it will be highly unintrusive on their time," said Denys Shortt, CEO of Enable.
-The advantage Enable has is that it also has an enormously valuable foot in the Cash & Carry camp: Enable is part of DCS Europe—a £72m household goods supply group, one of Europe's most successful organisations in its field—and DCS management has 21 years of experience in the Grocery industry.
+The advantage Enable has is that it also has an enormously valuable foot in the Cash & Carry camp: Enable is part of DCS Europe—a £72m household goods supply group, one of Europe's most successful organizations in its field—and DCS management has 21 years of experience in the Grocery industry.
 It knows what is needed from both retail and Cash & Carry perspectives.

 "Enable started up as dot-coms were beginning to turn into dotgones, but Enable has grown and grown because its philosophy and approach is all about providing benefits and value from using the Internet as a platform for business software," said Denys.